+Learn how to make flourless tortillas with coconut flour that are super pliable, soft, and easy to make from scratch.
+Only 4g net carbs each!
 These keto tortillas are perfect for wraps, pizza crust, dipping in sauces, and more.
-Make flourless tortillas with coconut flour that are super pliable, soft, and easy to make from scratch.
-Only 4g net carbs each!

 These low carb tortillas are perfect for wrapping or folding.
 Fill them with various things, such as delicious cauliflower hummus, cream cheese, ham, and cheese for a filling snack or lunch.

-Bonus points: making tortillas keto is way cheaper since my recipe uses coconut flour and psyllium husk powder.
+Bonus points: making tortillas keto is way cheaper than storebought since my recipe uses coconut flour and psyllium husk powder that your probably already have in your pantry.

 - 1 Are Corn Tortillas Keto?